 Fifteen minutes later he was finishing explaining his proposition.
 I wasn’t sure I had it straight.
 “So the parish council is the one that decides the plans?
 You know, for the houses?”

 “Oh, that’s the other one – East Brockshire.”

 “So…hang on, the MP, Linda Farrell, is that right?”

 “So she runs that council, does she?”

 He explained it again.
-I don’t have the hooks in my brain on which I can hang this kind of stuff so everything kept slipping off and getting muddled up.
-I was reminded of Christopher Robin explaining Brazil, Factors and Pumps to Winnie-the-Pooh; a bear of very little brain.
+I don’t have the mental hooks on which I can hang this kind of stuff so everything kept slipping off and getting muddled up.
+I was reminded of Christopher Robin explaining Brazil, Factors and Pumps to Winnie-the-Pooh, a bear of very little brain.